What is the kwab style?

 Since 1642, this hexagonal pulpit has been located at the heart of the Oude Kerk.
 After the Protestant Reformation in 1578, attention for the spoken word of the preacher increased.
-For that reason, coffin maker Jan Pietersz was commissioned to design a new pulpit.
+For that reason, coffin maker Jan Pieters was commissioned to design a new pulpit.
 He did so in collaboration with woodcarver Nicasius van Eyckelsbeeck.
 This duo is also responsible for the pews surrounding the pulpit, the so-called mayor’s pews.
-The brass balustrade was added by Joost Gerritsz Geelgieter in 1643, made in the auricular – or so-called kwab – style, a decorative style only used in the Netherlands that is characterized by the use of abstract and soft shapes.
+The brass balustrade was added by Joost Gerritsz, who also made the design for the lectern in kwab style.

 Period